viniono/MonteCarloStocks/README.md

 In the Table tab, you can explore stocks listed in NASDAQ, AMEX, and NYSE.
 Use the sidebar filters to select specific industries and countries, and the table will display the filtered stocks.

-Certainly!
-Here's an updated version of the README file with a single heading named "Simulation (Monte Carlo)":

-# Simulation (Monte Carlo)
+### Simulation (Monte Carlo) Tab

-This repository contains a Monte Carlo simulation implemented in R. The simulation aims to forecast potential stock price movements based on historical data using a Monte Carlo method.
-By generating multiple random scenarios, it provides a range of possible outcomes for future stock prices, allowing users to assess risk and make informed investment decisions.

-## Prerequisites

-Before running the simulation, make sure you have the following:

-- R installed on your machine ([Download R](https://www.r-project.org/))
-- Required R packages:
-  - `quantmod` for retrieving stock data
-  - `tidyquant` for calculating daily returns and performing financial analysis

-## Usage

-To run the Monte Carlo simulation, follow these steps:

-1. Set the desired ticker symbol for the stock of interest in the R script.
-2. Specify the time period for historical data by adjusting the 'from' and 'to' dates.
-3. Set the number of simulation days for forecasting future stock prices.
-4. Run the R script to execute the simulation.

-The simulation will generate multiple simulated scenarios of stock price paths and calculate the corresponding total percentage returns for each scenario.

-## Results

-The simulation provides the following outputs:

-- `total_returns`: A list of total percentage returns for each simulated scenario.
-- `prices_list`: A matrix containing the simulated stock prices for each scenario, including the initial stock price and prices for each simulation day.

-These outputs allow users to analyze the range of potential returns and visualize the simulated stock price paths.
+The Simulation (Monte Carlo) tab allows you to simulate the potential paths of a given stock using Monte Carlo simulations.
+Specify the stock ticker symbol, time period for historical data, and the number of simulation days.
+The simulation will generate multiple scenarios and provide outputs such as total percentage returns and simulated stock prices.
+These outputs help you assess risk and make informed investment decisions.

 ## Acknowledgements

-- This simulation was inspired by the concept of Monte Carlo simulations in finance.
-- The `quantmod` and `tidyquant` packages were used to retrieve stock data and perform financial analysis.

-## Acknowledgements

-This app extensively uses the tools provided by the libraries `Quandl` and `Tidyquant`.
+- This app extensively uses the tools provided by the libraries `Quandl` and `Tidyquant`.
 The stock data is obtained from NASDAQ and Yahoo Finance.

 ## License